coreyhickson/torchbearer/README.md

-# torchbearer
+# Simple Worldbuilding System

-A Foundry VTT module for Torchbearer
+A simple game system for Foundry VTT which allows for flexible definition of Actors and Items to assist with torchbearer or for running games which do not have a more complete system implementation available.